verybadcat/CSharpMath/README.md

 # CSharpMath
-C# port of the wonderful iosMath project
+C# port of the wonderful iosMath LaTeX engine.

 The layout portion of this is well underway.
 It seems to be producing sane results in a mocked environment.
 I've also ported most of the unit tests.
 I've hardly touched the font/glyph portion, however.